fahamutech/bfast-database/README.md

 For simple files we use rule blocks with base64 encoded.
 To control files you use **files** rule block, the structure of the rule is as follows.

-- **save.filename -\&gt;** this field is any string may contain a file extension for auto content type detect, server will generate a random prefix id and append to the filename you provide so you can use the same file name multiple times and server will return a unique file name for each.
+- **save.filename ->** this field is any string may contain a file extension for auto content type detect, server will generate a random prefix id and append to the filename you provide so you can use the same file name multiple times and server will return a unique file name for each.
-- **save.base64 -\&gt;** the content of file to save base64 encoded or plain text
+- **save.base64 ->** the content of file to save base64 encoded or plain text
-- **save.type -\&gt;** the content-type mime of the file you save if not supplied mime will be determined from filename extension.
+- **save.type ->** the content-type mime of the file you save if not supplied mime will be determined from filename extension.
-- **delete.filename -\&gt;** filename returned by server not the one you supplied.
+- **delete.filename ->** filename returned by server not the one you supplied.

 {

-&quot;applicationId&quot;: string,
+"applicationId": string,

-&quot;files&quot;: {
+"files": {

-&quot;save&quot;: {
+"save": {

-&quot;filename&quot;: string,
+"filename": string,

-&quot;base64&quot;: string,
+"base64": string,

-&quot;type&quot;: string
+"type": string

 },

-&quot;delete&quot;: {
+"delete": {

-&quot;filename&quot;: string
+"filename": string

 }